15 Different Types of Bats Found in Alabama

 The evening bat is one of the most common types of bats in Alabama.
 These different types of bats in Alabama are brown or reddish-brown, with a wingspan of 9-10 inches.
 They roost in trees during the day and hunt for insects at night.

 Evening bats are not considered endangered.
-In fact, they’re so common that some people might confuse them with another type of bat called the big brown bat.
+They’re so common that some people might confuse them with another type of bat called the big brown bat.

 10. Indiana Bat